SubSurfObs/eqserver_data_access/README.md

 # eqserver_data_access

-## Future access
+## Future access (2025 =>)

 From mid 2025, public stations in the University of Melbourne Seismic network are available through AusPass.
 Legacy data are beign converted from an EqServer archive, and will be incremenatally added to AusPass.
+Metadata for the history of this network is being organised through GempSMP (https://smp.gempa.de/dansand/)

 In the meantime, this repository contains some information on how to access data through HTTP query.

 ## EqServer HTTP query